 Building a raised garden bed is an exciting project, and it’s easy to get caught up in the moment and rush through the setup.
 But when you’re working with corner blocks, a little extra attention to detail at the beginning makes all the difference.
 Taking your time now ensures you’ll have a sturdy, level, and productive garden for years to come.
 Let’s walk through a few common missteps and how to sidestep them for a perfect build.
 By avoiding these simple errors, you can prevent wobbly walls, soil loss, and drainage issues down the road.

-Skipping Ground Prep
+Mistake #1: Skipping Ground Prep

 I know it’s tempting to place your blocks on the ground and start building immediately, but preparing your site is the most important step for a long-lasting garden bed.
 If the ground isn’t level, your entire structure will be unstable.
 This can cause the boards to warp under the weight of the soil and create gaps where precious soil and water can wash out.
 Before you place a single block, use a level to check the area.
 If you find high spots, simply dig them down.
 For low spots, add a bit of sand or gravel to create a solid, even foundation.
 This simple site preparation ensures your bed stays strong and secure.

-Misaligning the Blocks
+Mistake #2: Misaligning Your Blocks

 A small error in alignment at the base can become a big problem as you add height to your garden bed.
 Blocks that aren’t perfectly square can put stress on the joints and boards, leading to a wobbly and unstable structure.
 Use a carpenter's square to make sure each corner is a perfect 90-degree angle before you secure anything.
 This is especially critical if you’re stacking blocks for a taller bed.
 An uneven base can make the top boards feel loose and insecure.
 Taking a moment to measure and align everything correctly from the start will give you a much more solid and professional-looking result.

-Forgetting About Drainage
+Mistake #3: Forgetting About Proper Drainage

 A raised bed is essentially a large container, and just like any potted plant, it needs good drainage to thrive.
 Without a way for excess water to escape, the soil can become waterlogged, leading to root rot and unhealthy plants.
 Before you fill your bed with soil, consider laying down a layer of cardboard or landscape fabric on the bottom.
 This helps suppress weeds while still allowing water to drain through.
 Some gardeners also line the inside walls with fabric to create an extra barrier that protects the wood or composite boards from constant moisture, helping them last even longer.